timayres/3DL_scripts/README.md

 One particular use case is to take measurements of a mesh to input into OpenSCAD; it is used in just this way in the script modeling.bsh (contains the hollowing functions).

 ## Usage
 Here is a general overview of how to use the functions to write your own scripts.
+You can also examine the 3DP app functions for practical examples.

 First define the variable `ml_SF` with the filename of the script file you want to create, for example `temp.mlx`.
 WARNING: if this filename already exists it will be overwritten.